HONR 370 Seminar spring 2019:

 - Evaluate varied academic literature about disability representation and use those sources to support the thesis in their own research project.

 Statement on political aspects of HONR 370, Representing Disability throughout U.S. Media History:

 The goal of this course is to explore how the media has represented and continues to represent the lived experiences of individuals with disabilities, as well as how disability issues are presented to the public.
-To this end, we highlight ableism – discrimination against citizens with disabilities — and the social model, which explains that society disables people with disabilities through its lack of access/social support, negative attitudes, and barriers to participation that nondisabled people have.
-Students will learn about the origins of this discrimination that continue to affect disabled people today.
+To this end, we highlight ableism – discrimination against citizens with disabilities — and the social model, which explains that society disables people with disabilities through its lack of access/social support, negative attitudes, and barriers to participation that nondisabled people enjoy.
+Students will learn about the origin of this discrimination that continues to affect disabled people today.
 As part of the learning process, students will be exposed to many viewpoints, which the larger nondisabled society rarely considers, including historical behaviors that were sometimes violent and deadly toward the disability community.
 While drawing their own conclusions about disability and diversity issues, students are expected to approach the subject matter in a spirit of open inquiry and to demonstrate a willingness to examine disability and diversity issues through a social justice lens.

 Required Books, Readings, and Course Materials: